Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Highest value for earning and redeeming rewards: World of Hyatt

-The World of Hyatt program pulls ahead of the pack with an average point value of 1.9 cents a piece as of our latest calculations.
+The World of Hyatt program pulls ahead of the pack with an average point value of 1.8 cents apiece as of our latest calculations.
 You’ll get a generally strong redemption rate for spending on hotels, regardless of hotel category, as well as bonuses for transferring points to airlines.

 Easiest to earn and redeem rewards: Marriott Bonvoy